 from the Holy One,

 Verses 18 and 19 warned Christians of false religion.
 Now, John affirms that believers have protection against deception.
 They have the Holy Spirit to guard them against error.
-He is a safeguard for our soul.
+He is a safeguard for our souls.
 Jesus is the “Holy One” who imparts the Holy Spirit to those who believe in Christ.

 False religion made claims about God.
 They viewed themselves as possessing superior knowledge of the Gnostics.
 The Holy Spirit judges this teaching by the spirit of truth.
 He is the detector of error.
 He illuminates each genuine Christian about truth.

 The Holy Spirit illumines us as to what is true.

 The Holy Spirit comes initially to dwell in every believer at the moment of salvation.
 God never repeats this anointing.
 God also inducts each believer into the priesthood at the point of salvation once.

-The purpose of the anointing of the Holy Spirit on the believer is that the Holy Spirit is at constant service to the Christian.
+The purpose of the anointing of the Holy Spirit on the believer is that the Holy Spirit is a constant service to the Christian.
 The Holy Spirit performs all His work on the believer from the moment of His indwelling.
 One of these functions is the illumination to understand divine revelation.